Reviews You Can Rely On

 Should You Buy the Brita Ultramax Dispenser with Elite Filter?

-This dispenser is ideal for households with generally safe tap water who want a large-capacity, low-maintenance option that improves taste and reduces common contaminants like lead.
+All we can say is that some filtration is better than no filtration, but other than that, the Brita Ultramax Dispenser is not the most robust filter system we have used.
+This dispenser will work for households with generally safe tap water who want a large-capacity, low-maintenance option that improves taste and reduces common contaminants such as lead.
 Its fridge-friendly design and easy-fill spigot make it convenient for families, especially ones that might be too busy to remember to fill smaller pitcher-style filters.
-It's not recommended for high-risk water sources or areas with serious heavy metal, arsenic, or nitrate contamination, as it isn't designed for those challenges.
-If your priority is everyday convenience, crisp water, and fewer filter changes, this is a practical, cost-conscious choice.
+It's not recommended for high-risk water sources or areas with severe heavy metal contamination, but if your priority is everyday convenience, crisp water, and fewer filter changes, this is a practical and cost-conscious choice.
 Any household needing robust contaminant removal should look for a more serious filtration system.

 What Other Water Filters Should You Consider?

-These options won't give you such a large water capacity, but the Amazon Basics 10-Cup Pitcher or Pur Plus 11-Cup Pitcher are great alternatives.
-Both are super convenient and filter contaminants better across the board.
+These options won't give you such a large water capacity, but the Pur Plus 11-Cup Pitcher is a great alternative.
+It is still pretty convenient and filters contaminants better across the board.
 Obviously, you'll need to fill it more frequently.
 Filter replacements are cheaper, but you might end up swapping them out more frequently depending on how much water you're drinking.

 Side-by-Side Comparison